 Brickweb is available in pre-assembled flat sheets and corner sheets, with 12 color blends to choose from.
-The primary 8 color blends are made from "tumbled brick", having a classic old world, aged, or weathered look and feel.
-The 4 other color blends are commonly known as "straight brick", and are made from the same brick but are not tumbled and provide a more uniform (flat and straight) appearance with less color and texture variation.
+The primary 8 color blends are made from tumbled brick, having a classic old world, aged, or weathered look and feel.
+The 4 other color blends are commonly known as straight brick, and are made from the same brick but are not tumbled and provide a more uniform (flat and straight) appearance with less color and texture variation.

-• For an interior application over a substrate such as drywall (painted or unpainted), you can use a standard pre-mixed tile mastic.
+• For an interior application over a substrate such as drywall (painted or unpainted), you can use a standard tile mastic.
 It is usually white and comes premixed in a bucket and can be purchased from your local hardware store in the tile department.

-• For an interior application over a substrate such as cement, backer-board, or other cement-like surfaces, use a tile thin-set adhesive.
-Thin-set adhesive is typically sold in a powder form and requires water and thorough mixing using a drill and mixing drill bit.
+• For an interior application over a substrate such as cement, backer-board, or other like surfaces, use a tile thin-set adhesive.
+Thin-set adhesive is sold in a powder form and requires water and thorough mixing using a drill and mixing drill bit.
 Thin-set can be purchased from your local hardware store in the tile department.

 • For an exterior application over a substrate such as cement, backer-board or other like surfaces, use a tile tin-set adhesive.
 Thin-set adhesive is sold in a powder form and requires water and thorough mixing using a drill and mixing drill bit.
 Thin-set can be purchased from your local hardware store in the tile department.
 Some hardware stores also sell a pre-mixed tile thin-set.